AdobeDocs/analytics-platform.en/help/integrations/customer-ai.md

 ### Step 5: Create data views based on these connections

-In CJA, you can now proceed to create data views with the dimensions that were brought in as
+In CJA, you can now proceed to create data views with the dimensions that were brought in as part of the connection you established.